Frobenius Degenerations of Preprojective Algebras: Decorated Preprojective Algebras as Degenerations

 However, $\lambda_{2}$ degenerates to $\pi^{2}:\bigwedge(V) \rightarrow \bigwedge^{2}(V) \cong k$, the usual Frobenius form on $\bigwedge(V)$.
 We conclude that $(\Mat_{2}(k), \lambda_{2})$ Frobenius degenerates to $(\bigwedge(V), \pi^{2})$. \\ \end{itemize} \end{exam}

-In the remainder of this subsection we address the following questions: \begin{quote} Consider the directed graph $G_{n, k}$ for each $n \in \bN$ and field $k$ with a vertex for each isomorphism class of $n$-dimensional Frobenius $k$-algebra and an arrow from $A$ to $B$ if $A$ deforms to $B$ as a Frobenius $k$-algebra, with some choice of forms.\footnote{In practice, we will replace $G_{n, k}$ with its transitive reduction, meaning we remove all arrows that can be realized as a composition of others.} What is the shape of $G_{n, k}$?
+In the remainder of this subsection we address the following questions: \begin{quote} Consider the directed graph $G_{n, k}$ for each $n \in \bN$ and field $k$ with a vertex for each isomorphism class of $n$-dimensional Frobenius $k$-algebra and an arrow from $A$ to $B$ if $A$ deforms to $B$ as a Frobenius $k$-algebra, with some choice of forms.
+What is the shape of $G_{n, k}$?
 More specifically, viewed as a partially ordered set, does it have a greatest and least element?
 If not, what are the minimal and maximal elements? \end{quote}

 \begin{exam} The subgraph of commutative Frobenius algebras, denoted $G^{\text{com}}_{4,k} \subset G_{4, k}$, for $k$ algebraically closed appears in \cite{Presotto}. $G^{\text{com}}_{4, k}$ has least element $k[x, y]/(x^{2}-y^{2}, xy)$ and greatest element $k^{\oplus 4}$, and hence, by composing deformations, every four-dimensional commutative Frobenius $k$-algebra deforms to $k^{\oplus 4}$ and degenerates to $k[x, y]/(x^{2}-y^{2}, xy)$.
 See Example \ref{Graph in dim 4} for the entire $G_{4, k}$, with characteristic of $k$ not two. \end{exam}